dechabot/server-side-extension/docs/writing_a_plugin.md

 It is possible to make an SSE call from both the load script and from a chart expression.

-You can return a table from the SSE plugin using the `LOAD ...
-EXTENSION ...` statement in the Qlik load script.
+You can return a table from the SSE plugin using the `Load ...
+Extension ...` statement in the Qlik load script.
 Read more about the syntax for table load using SSE in the [Qlik Sense help](http://help.qlik.com/en-US/sense/February2018/Subsystems/Hub/Content/Scripting/ScriptRegularStatements/Load.htm) .

 Note that calls to SSE functions from within any other load statements, e.g. `Load ...
 From ...`, only support scalar and aggregation function types.
 This implies that data containing n rows, will result in n calls to the plugin unless you are aggregating the data resulting in a single call.